 There are some TV licence exceptions and reductions:

-- Age: If you’re aged 75 or over you’re entitled to a free TV licence.
+- Pension credit: If you’re aged 75 or over and you or your partner receive pension credit you’re entitled to a free TV licence.

 - Blind or severely sight impaired people can get a 50% reduction in the licence fee.

 - Care home residents need a TV licence for their own living area, but may qualify for a reduced licence costing just £7.50 per room, flat or bungalow.

 - Second home owners need a TV licence to watch and record live TV in their second homes.
 However, boats and touring caravans are already covered by your main home’s TV licence.

 You can buy or renew your TV licence online on the TV licensing website.

 Saga Home Insurance provides cover that goes beyond what you might expect.
 For more information and to get a quote click here.